Factual0367/AletheiaDesktop/README.md

 On Windows, visit [Calibre Downloads](https://calibre-ebook.com/download) to install it.

+After that you can click on the convert button on the book items in your library to convert them to EPUB, PDF, MOBI, DJVU formats.

 ### Emailing Books

 For this feature to work you need to enter your email address and password in the Settings tab.
-This will only work if your email provider supports basic SMTP authentication.

-#### Gmail Guide

-Google does not support basic SMTP authentication anymore.
-To make this feature work, you need to create an [App Password](https://support.google.com/accounts/answer/185833?hl=en).
+You need to create an
+[App Password](https://support.google.com/accounts/answer/185833?hl=en).

-Simply visit https://myaccount.google.com/apppasswords and create a password for Aletheia to use and enter it as a password under the Settings tab.
+Simply visit https://myaccount.google.com/apppasswords and create a password for Aletheia to use and enter it as a password under the Settings tab along with your email address.

 ## Contributing